thosgood/this-weeks-finds/markdown/201-250/week245.md

 Urs Schreiber then wrapped things up with a talk about the quantization of strings from a higher category viewpoint.
-You can get a good feeling for this from his blog entries at the [*n*-Category Café](http://golem.ph.utexas.edu/category/), which are all listed on [my webpage for this workshop](http://math.ucr.edu/home/baez/fields/index.html#urs).
+You can get a good feeling for this from his blog entries at the [$n$-Category Café](http://golem.ph.utexas.edu/category/), which are all listed on [my webpage for this workshop](http://math.ucr.edu/home/baez/fields/index.html#urs).

-Speaking of the *n*-Category Café - after the workshop ended, Bruce Bartlett interviewed Urs and me about this blog, which we run together with David Corfield.
+Speaking of the $n$-Category Café - after the workshop ended, Bruce Bartlett interviewed Urs and me about this blog, which we run together with David Corfield.
 You can see the interview here: